dropseed/commitstat/README.md

 ## Options

+### `--name`

+The name of the stat.
+Will show up as `commitstat/{name}` when submitted as a GitHub commit status.
+Changing the name for an existing stat will break the pass/fail comparison until the new name shows up on your main/master branch.

-### `--goal`
+### `--goal` (optional)

 Either "increase" or "decrease".
 This is the direction you *want* the stat to go.
 For example, test coverage should "increase" and if it actually decreases, then a failling status will be reported.
 If the stat is new or doesn't change, it is considered successful.

-### `--name`

-The name of the stat.
-Will show up as `commitstat/{name}` when submitted as a GitHub commit status.
-Changing the name for an existing stat will break the pass/fail comparison until the new name shows up on your main/master branch.
+If you don't specify a goal, then you'll get a successful status and the stat/change will be purely informational.

 ### `--regex` (optional)